IoTSecurity101/BLE-UAE/Reconnaiance.md

 Connect a external adapter CSR4.0 Dongle if you are using virtualbox or Host Machine internal bluetooth works but if you have adapter more better

    ![](photos/csr.PNG)

 check with whether blueotooth adapter is working

-"#hciconfig" - check adapter it is running or not
+"#hciconfig" - to check adapter it is connected and running or not

    ![](photos/hciconfig.PNG)